 Filters allow you to get a more focused understanding of the information.
+This is done by constraining the data presented within the dashboard.
 You can see the filters applied to a dashboard displayed above it.

-Filters apply to all the reports (sections) of the dashboard.
-You can change the filters to see a different perspective on the data, such as for a shorter or longer period.
+Filters apply to all the tiles (sections) of the dashboard.
+You can change the filters to see a different perspective, such as a shorter or longer period of time.
 Refer to the Glossary of Terms and Definitions for filter definitions.

 To change filters:

-- Click on the arrow next to the word FILTERS.
+1. Click on the arrow next to the word ‘Filters’

-The Run button changes to a Stop button while the filters are being applied.
-If you click the Stop button, the reports will return to the previous filter settings.
+The 'Run' button changes to 'Stop' while the filters are being applied.
+If you click 'Stop', the reports will return to the previous filter settings.

 Different types of filters

 A "Complete day" or "Complete month" for example will show data from a completed time frame.
-So for day it will show data starting from the day before, because that is a complete day, where the day you are currently on isn't finished, so that is 12 am to 11:59 pm.
-So for month as another example, will show data from the month before because it is complete, while the current month isn't.
+Selecting 1 complete day will show data starting from 12:00 AM to 11:59 PM of the previous day, since that is the latest complete day.
+Selecting month as another example will show data from the first to last days of the previous month because it is complete, while the current month isn't.

 Internal gov traffic

-This filter allows a user to see or exclude data that is coming from BC Government IP ranges.
-By default it is set to "is any value" which will include all data.
-There are a few options but the one that will be used most is the "is" options.
-By selecting this, a second selection box will display with a yes or no drop down, when "is" is first selected then "yes" is the value.
+This filter lets you see or exclude data coming from BC Government IP ranges.
+The filter by default is set to "is any value" which will include both internal and external traffic.
+There’s a few options but the most useful is the "is" option.
+When you select it, a second selection box will display with a yes or no drop down, when "is" is first selected then "yes" is the value.

-The "yes" option will only show traffic from known BC Government IP ranges, when "no" is selected the dashboards will exclude data from Government IP ranges.
-So this means if you need to see how government users are accessing your site then have the filter set to yes, when you need to see traffic from only the public then have the filter set to no.
+The "yes" option will only show traffic from known BC Government IP ranges.
+When "no" is selected the dashboards will exclude data from Government IP ranges.
+This means if you need to see how government users are accessing your site then set the filter to "yes".
+Otherwise when you need to see traffic from only the public then set the filter to "no".